 1. Current Certificate information: (required for all amendment or duplicate requests)

 Enter the current Certificate information.
 The Certificate number is located at the top left corner of the Certificate of Registration.

+Identify whether the Certificate Holder is a firefighter, and enter the phone number, secondary phone number (optional), email address, and preferred method of contact to be used to contact the applicant regarding the application.

 2. My employer has changed (FLCe Only)